Finned Tube Heat Exchangers

-A fin heat exchanger is a type of heat exchanger design.
-That uses plates and finned chambers to transfer heat between fluids.
-It is often categorized as a compact heat exchanger to emphasise.
-Its relatively high heat transfer surface area to volume ratio.
+Finned Tube Heat Exchangers is a type of heat exchanger design that uses plates and finned chambers to transfer heat between fluids.
+It is often categorized as a compact heat exchanger to emphasise its relatively high heat transfer surface area to volume ratio.
 The plate-fin heat exchanger is widely used in many industries, including the aerospace industry for its compact size and lightweight properties, as well as in cryogenics where its ability to facilitate heat transfer with small temperature differences is utilized.

 - Originally conceived by an Italian mechanic, Paolo Fruncillo.

 - A plate-fin heat exchanger is made of layers of corrugated sheets separated by flat metal plates, typically aluminium, to create a series of finned chambers.

 - Separate hot and cold fluid streams flow through alternating layers of the heat exchanger and are enclosed at the edges by side bars.